zendframework/zend-diactoros/doc/book/custom-responses.md

 $response = new JsonResponse($data);
 ```

-If a null value is provide, an empty JSON object is used for the content.
-Scalar data is cast to an
-array before serialization.
-If providing an object, we recommend implementing
+If providing an object, we recommend implementing [JsonSerializable](http://php.net/JsonSerializable)
-[JsonSerializable](http://php.net/JsonSerializable) to ensure your object is correctly serialized.
+to ensure your object is correctly serialized.

 Just like the `HtmlResponse`, the `JsonResponse` allows passing two additional arguments — a
 status code, and an array of headers — to allow you to further seed the initial state of the